spectro30/docs/docs/guides/mongodb/reconfigure/sharding.md

         mongod.conf: |
           net:
             maxIncomingConnections: 30000
+    configServer:
+      data:
+        mongod.conf: |
+          net:
+            maxIncomingConnections: 30000
+    mongos:
+      data:
+        mongod.conf: |
+          net:
+            maxIncomingConnections: 30000
 ```

 Here,

 - `spec.databaseRef.name` specifies that we are reconfiguring `mops-reconfigure-data-shard` database.
 - `spec.type` specifies that we are performing `Reconfigure` on our database.
-- `spec.customConfig.shard.data` specifies the new configuration that will be merged in the existing configMap.
+- `spec.customConfig.shard.data` specifies the new configuration that will be merged in the existing configMap for shard nodes.
+- `spec.customConfig.configServer.data` specifies the new configuration that will be merged in the existing configMap for configServer nodes.
+- `spec.customConfig.mongos.data` specifies the new configuration that will be merged in the existing configMap for mongos nodes.

+> **Note:** If you don't want to reconfigure all the components together, you can only specify the components (shard, configServer and mongos) that you want to reconfigure.

 Let's create the `MongoDBOpsRequest` CR we have shown above,